CodeAsm/3mulator/readme.md

 It probably wont work, doesnt provide what you where looking for and programmed the way you like.
 Any suggestions or ideas are welcome.

+This is what you would call a system emulator.

 ## How to compile

 Grab your own gcc compiler or similar and run make.
 If this doesnt work, RTFM of your distro on how to compile programs.